quiliamok/mil/README.md

 Mathly In Love (MIL) is a tool for writing math exams quickly and cleanly (way cleaner than Word), built for high school math teachers.

-This little tool exists because my girlfriend teaches high school math, and she was struggling with formulas in Word.
+This little tool exists because my sweetheart teaches high school math, and they were struggling with formulas in Word.
 Sometimes it lagged, sometimes the sizing broke, sometimes the whole formula just looked wrong.
 So I decided to give it my best shot, even though my coding knowledge sits at about 3%.
 What I'm hoping for is that teachers don't have to fight both the exam content and Word at the same time.
 You type it out, it looks right, you print it, it looks right on paper too.
 That's genuinely all I wanted.

 ## What's in here